l3ivol/english-for-designers/01-one-word/index.md

 - - -

-"Salute, my friends!

-In my native language, the word "salute" translates to "fireworks", but in many languages it serves as a warm and friendly greeting.
-I first encountered this word as a child while watching a movie where a cheerful actor used it instead of "hello."
-I was intrigued by this play on words and began to ponder its meaning.
-I imagined a bright fireworks display - bright, loud, bursting with color, similar to the spectacular displays we see on New Year's Eve or during grand urban celebrations.

-Fireworks have always been synonymous with celebration, joy and good mood.
-And for me, they have become a symbol of friendly and productive communication with the people around me.
-If "hello" a person can hear from different people several times a day, then "salute" stands out and requires a more attentive and sincere response.
+Salute!
+Let's dive into a linguistic adventure that was spurred by one extraordinary word - "salute".
+In my native language, "salute" literally translates to "fireworks," but in many languages it is used as a greeting.
+Fireworks have always been synonymous of celebration, joy and good mood, so "salute" has become much more than a greeting for me.
+Imagine this: a childhood movie, a cheerful actor, and instead of the usual "hello" he is like a linguistic rebel, breaking the monotony with a burst of color and joy - says a bright "salute".
+This word immediately exploded in my world, leaving behind a trail of curiosity and warmth.

-I've grown to love the word "hello" for its ability to fill every encounter with a sense of celebration and positive anticipation.
+Why is this so important to me?
+Well, "salute" is not just a word, it's a symbol of celebration, a secret handshake with the universe that turns ordinary meetings into mini-festivals of human connection.
+This shift from the ordinary "hello" to the energetic "salute" has influence beyond the linguistic field.
+After getting into this, I have started to appreciate the word "salute" for its ability to infuse every social contact with a sense of celebration and positive aftertaste.

-From that moment on, I incorporated the word "salute" into my everyday vocabulary.
-This association has become a source of inspiration and a talisman that makes every meeting, no matter how routine, seem unique and promising.
-Such associations and metaphors can transform the ordinary into something extraordinary, filling even the most routine meetings with new, positive meaning.

-What's even more unusual is that I clearly remember the origin of this word in my vocabulary.
-It is a bond I cherish, a little secret I share with those I greet with a "salute."
-This simple word serves as a constant reminder of the uniqueness and potential of each interaction, turning each 'hello' into a miniature celebration of human connection."
+Let's break down this linguistic metamorphosis.
+Imagine a world in colours of routine greetings - it's like a gray landscape.
+Now add the word "fireworks," and suddenly it's a colorful movie scene of celebration.
+Why?
+Because it attract attention.
+It's not a casual nod, it's a verbal confetti that demands a sincere response.
+It's the difference between a simple canvas and a masterpiece.
+Fireworks, a synonymous of celebration, becomes a metaphor.
+Think of New Year's Eve - the anticipation, the show.
+Apply this to everyday greetings, and voila - the ordinary becomes magical.
+"Hello" may be ordinary, but "salute" is a linguistic spell that turns a simple meeting into nice memory.

+Let's move from that movie to my present reality: "salute" has become my real helper, especially for me, an introvert who has a hard time interacting with people.
+It's not just a greeting, it's an attitude, an approach to life.
+Each "salute" is a bookmark in the history of my connections.
+It's a reminder that every interaction, no matter how routine, is a celebration waiting to happen.
+There is an echo heard in that word that can make the ordinary extraordinary.
+It's also very unusual to me that I distinctly remember the origin of this word in my vocabulary.
+It is a bond I cherish, a little secret I share with those I greet with a “salute.”

+So, what is the main conclusion?
+Embrace the power of language to change anyday of yours.
+It's not just about a fancy greeting - it's about infusing every conversation with a spark of celebration.
+Find your "fireworks," your linguistic confetti, and sprinkle it liberally.
+Life is a series of moments, and each greeting can be a small but meaningful celebration of human connection.
+In a world oversaturated with routine, be the one to bring the fireworks to the party!

 ## Process